The Bodyguard (1992 film): Plot

-Rachel Marron is an Academy Award-nominated actress and music superstar who is being sent death threats by a stalker.
-After a bomb explodes in her dressing room, her manager Bill Devaney seeks out professional bodyguard Frank Farmer, a former Secret Service agent who served on the Carter and Reagan presidential details, to protect her.
-Frank reluctantly accepts Devaney's offer, but he feels Rachel is a spoiled diva who is oblivious to the threats against her life.
+Rachel Marron, an Academy Award-nominated actress and music superstar, is being sent death threats by a stalker.
+After a bomb explodes in her dressing room, her manager Bill Devaney seeks out professional bodyguard Frank Farmer, a former Secret Service agent who served on the Jimmy Carter and Ronald Reagan presidential details, to protect her.

-Rachel soon accuses Frank of being paranoid, complaining that his extensive protection techniques are intrusive.
-However, Frank and Rachel grow closer when he rescues her from danger after a riot erupts at one of her concerts.
-Her existing bodyguard, Tony, resents Frank's presence, leading to a brawl between the two in Rachel's kitchen.
-Though Frank tries to remain professional, he and Rachel sleep together; he breaks off the affair the next day, realizing it compromises his ability to protect her.
-Hurt, Rachel begins to defy Frank's security measures.
-Then, to make Frank jealous, Rachel flirts with his former Secret Service colleague, Greg Portman, whom she meets at a Miami party.
+Frank reluctantly accepts Devaney's offer, but feels Rachel is a spoiled diva, oblivious to the threats against her life.
+She soon accuses Frank of being paranoid, complaining that his extensive protection techniques are intrusive.
+However, he and Rachel grow closer when he rescues her from danger after a riot erupts at one of her concerts.
+Her existing bodyguard, Tony, resents Frank's presence, leading to a confrontation where Frank humbles him effortlessly in Rachel's kitchen.

+Though Frank tries to remain professional, he and Rachel sleep together.
+The next day, he breaks off the affair, realizing it compromises his ability to protect her.
+Hurt, she begins to defy Frank's security measures.
+Then, to make him jealous, Rachel flirts with his former Secret Service colleague, Greg Portman, whom she meets at a Miami party, but then rebuffs due to Portman being aggressively assertive.

-When her stalker places a threatening phone call, Rachel finally recognizes the seriousness of the situation and her need to trust Frank completely.
+When her stalker threatens her with a phone call, Rachel finally recognizes the seriousness of the situation and her need to trust Frank completely.
 Frank, Rachel, her son Fletcher, her older sister Nicki, and her driver, Henry, then travel to a large lakefront cabin in the mountains, the home of Frank's father, Herb.

 The next day, Frank rescues Fletcher from a small motorboat just before it explodes.
-After Frank secures the house for the night, a drunk Nicki, upset that Fletcher could have died, admits to Frank that she hired a hitman to kill Rachel during a fit of jealousy, but that the letters from the stalker came before that.
-She has paid in full and does not know the killer's identity.
+After he secures the house for the night, a drunken Nicki, upset that her nephew could have died, admits she had hired a hitman to kill Rachel during a fit of jealousy.
+However, the letters from the stalker had come before that.
+Nicki has already paid in full and does not know the killer's identity.

 Abruptly, the hitman breaks into the dark house and fatally shoots Nicki.
-Frank pursues the killer into the woods; he shoots at the assailant, misses, and the assailant escapes.
-Frank learns that the stalker had been apprehended earlier that day, and was in custody when Nicki was killed.
+Frank pursues the killer into the woods; he shoots at them, misses, and the assailant escapes.
+He then learns that the stalker had been apprehended earlier that day and was in custody when Nicki was killed.